 Connie's Inn - New York City

-The intersection of 131st Street and 7th Avenue was a Harlem hot spot called "The Corner."
-This was the site of Connie's Inn, a popular nightclub located in the basement of 2221 Seventh Avenue at 131st Street.
-Connie's Inn was established in 1923 by Connie Immerman, a white bootlegger, during Prohibition—the period from 1920 to 1933 when the making and sale of liquor was outlawed in the United States.
+The intersection of 131st Street and Seventh Avenue — a Harlem hot spot called "The Corner" — was the site of Connie's Inn, a popular nightclub located in the basement of 2221 Seventh Avenue.
+Connie's Inn was established in 1923 by Connie Immerman, a white bootlegger, during Prohibition, the period from 1920 to 1933 when the making and sale of liquor was outlawed in the United States.
 Its clientele included gangsters and molls, rumrunners, and bathtub bootleggers.

 Connie's Inn attracted huge audiences with acts by Louis Armstrong, Moms Mabley, Fats Waller, Wilbur Sweatman, Peg Leg Bates, and Fletcher Henderson.
 Like its cheif rival, the Cotton Club, Connie's Inn featured African-American performers, but restricted its audience to whites only.